traffordDataLab/open_data/elections/polling_stations/README.md

 </tr>
 <tr>
 	<td>Last updated</td>
-	<td>2021-05-07</td>
+	<td>2022-04-12</td>
 </tr>
 <tr>
 	<td>Notes</td>
-	<td>No data was available via the API for Bury.
+	<td>No data was available via the API for Bolton, Rochdale, Salford and Wigan.
 Polling stations have been mapped to the centroid of their postcode.
 Polling stations where a postcode has not been provided, or where the postcode could not be matched, are present in the CSV but have been omitted from the GeoJSON.</td>
 </tr>
 <tr>
 	<td>Lab visualisation</td>